August Böckh

-August Böckh or Boeckh (/bɜrk/; /de/; 24 November 1785 – 3 August 1867) was a German classical scholar and antiquarian.
+August Böckh (born August Boeckh /bɜrk/; /de/; 24 November 1785 – 3 August 1867) was a German classical scholar and antiquarian.

 Life

-He was born in Karlsruhe, and educated at the local gymnasium; in 1803 he left for the University of Halle, where he studied theology.
+August Boeckh (later Böckh) was born in Karlsruhe, and educated at the local gymnasium; in 1803 he left for the University of Halle, where he studied theology.
 F. A. Wolf was teaching there, and creating an enthusiasm for classical studies; Böckh transferred from theology to philology, and became the best of Wolf's scholars.

 In 1807, he established himself as Privatdozent in the University of Heidelberg and was shortly afterwards appointed professor extraordinarius, becoming professor two years later.

 The common misconception of Böckh's forenames being Philipp August originated in Heidelberg where staff of the university misread the abbreviation 'Dr phil' (doctor philosophiae) as 'Dr Philipp August Böckh'.

 In 1811, he moved to the new University of Berlin, where he had been appointed professor of eloquence and classical literature.
 He remained there till his death.
 He was elected a member of the Academy of Sciences of Berlin in 1814, and for a long time acted as its secretary.
 Many of the speeches contained in his Gesammelte kleine Schriften were delivered in this latter capacity.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1853.

 Böckh died in Berlin in 1867, aged 81.

-Works
+Work

 Böckh worked out the ideas of Wolf in regard to philology and illustrated them by his practice.
 Discarding the old idea that philology consisted in a minute acquaintance with words and the exercise of the critical art, he regarded it as the entire knowledge of antiquity (totius antiquitatis cognitio), historical and philosophical.
 He divides philology into five parts: first, an inquiry into public acts, with a knowledge of times and places, into civil institutions, and also into law; second, an inquiry into private affairs; third, an exhibition of the religions and arts of the ancient nations; fourth, a history of all their moral and physical speculations and beliefs, and of their literatures; and fifth, a complete explanation of the language.

 Böckh set forth these ideas in a Latin oration delivered in 1822 (Gesammelte kleine Schriften, i.).
 In his speech at the opening of the congress of German philologists in 1850, he defined philology as the historical construction of the entire life – therefore, of all forms of culture and all the productions of a people in its practical and spiritual tendencies.
 He allows that such a work is too great for any one person; but the very infinity of subjects is the stimulus to the pursuit of truth, and scholars strive because they have not attained.
 An account of Böckh's division of philology will be found in Freund's Wie studiert man Philologie?